24 Types of Heels and How to Choose The Right One

 Knowing the names of heels can save you much time to find the exact pair of footwear you have been looking for.
 As most of us are only aware of a few types of heels, knowing the rest will give us more options to choose from.
 Here we will focus on all possible kinds of heels and how they have influenced formal and casual shoe styles.

-5 Types of Low Heels
+List of Medium and Low Heels

 1. Kitten Heels